Top 14 Things to Do in Reykjavik

 Reykjavik's city lake (Reykjavikurtjorn, or Tjornin for short) is popular with travelers, especially bird enthusiasts.
 The area is home to a bevy of swans and a raft of ducks.

-Alternatively, you could head further west towards Grotta.
+Traveling east, you'll pass the Reykjavik Domestic Airport, the starting point of most helicopter tours.
+Continuing this way, you'll head towards Nautholsvik beach and the forested Oskjuhlid hill.
+Alternatively, you could head further west towards the Grotta nature reserve.
 This area boasts a lighthouse, beach, and scenic foot bath called Kvika.

+Austurvollur square is just north of Lake Tjornin and is an excellent spot to gather with friends and family.
 It's a popular spot if you're looking for things to do in Reykjavik in the summer.
 People come here to drink beer and sunbathe when the midnight sun is out in force.
 The city holds concerts and public gatherings in this square during national celebrations.

 Cafes and shops line one side of the square, and just behind the parliament building is Reykjavik's oldest church, Domkirkjan.

 If you're staying in Reykjavik over a weekend, you could also visit the city's flea market, Kolaportid.
-This is an eclectic marketplace where you can buy a lopapeysa, a hand-knitted wool sweater that makes for a great souvenir.
+This is an eclectic marketplace where you can buy an authentic Icelandic lopapeysa, a hand-knitted wool sweater that makes for a great souvenir.
+The flea market is located by Reykjavik harbor and has many interesting items for sale, including several local delicacies.

 A little further along in the Old Harbor, you can find Grandi, Reykjavik's fish-packing district.
 Old fishing factories and boat repair shacks have been turned into trendy shops, cafes, start-up companies, museums, restaurants, and breweries.

 Grandi is an example of the city's ever-changing face.
 While here, stop at Valdis for one of the best ice creams in town or have a locally brewed beer at Bryggjan Brewery.
+If you'd rather have a little help exploring Reykjavik, go on a 3-hour guided walking tour to explore this colorful and quirky city.

-7. Book Local Reykjavik Activities To Fill Your Day
+Book Local Reykjavik Activities To Fill Your Day

 Reykjavik is a city of pleasant surprises.
 You can discover many of its hidden treasures on your own, or you can take advantage of it as the starting point for several guided tours.

-If exploring by foot isn't for you, take a scenic helicopter ride over the city where you make a sightseeing stop on top of one of its surrounding mountains, Mt.
+If exploring by foot isn't for you, take a scenic helicopter ride over the city, where you make a sightseeing stop on top of one of its surrounding mountains, Mt.
 Esjan, for unparalleled views.

+Other popular tours in and around the city include whale watching and puffin tours or horseback riding tours.
 The most commonly sighted whales in the Faxafloi Bay next to Reykjavik are minke whales, humpbacks, porpoises, and dolphins.

 Another option is to visit Videy, the most famous island off the Reykjavik shore.
 Videy is home to the Yoko Ono Imagine Peace Tower, a memorial to John Lennon.

-Various seabirds also frequent the shore and the islands, such as gannets, gulls, cormorants, the arctic tern, and of course, the puffins (though only in summertime).
+Various seabirds also frequent the shore and the islands, such as gannets, gulls, cormorants, the arctic tern, and, of course, the puffins (though only in summertime).
 There's no shortage of things to do around Reykjavik!

-6. Experience Reykjavik's Nightlife
+Experience Reykjavik's Nightlife

 When looking for what to do in Reykjavik, don't forget to add activities after nightfall.
 Depending on who you ask, Reykjavik's nightlife is either famous or infamous.